Who Was Prince Henry the Navigator?

-Henry the Navigator's Significance in History
+Significance in History

 Henry is often credited with beginning the Age of Discovery, the period during which European nations expanded their reach to Africa, Asia and the Americas.
 Henry himself was neither a sailor nor a navigator, his name notwithstanding.
 He did, however, sponsor many exploratory sea voyages.
 In 1415, his ships reached the Canary Islands, which had already been claimed by Spain.
 In 1418, the Portuguese came upon the Madeira Islands and established a colony at Porto Santo.

 When these expeditions began, Europeans knew virtually nothing about the area past Cape Bojador on the west coast of Africa.
 Superstition had kept them from going farther.
 But under Henry’s orders, Portuguese sailors moved beyond Bojador.
 By 1436, they had traveled as far as the Rio de Oro.

 In addition to sponsoring exploratory voyages, Henry is also credited with furthering knowledge of geography, mapmaking and navigation.
 He started a school for navigation in Sagres, at the southwestern tip of Portugal, where he employed cartographers, shipbuilders and instrument makers.
 It was from Lagos, near Sagres, that many of his sponsored trips began.